agroce/tstl/README.md

 What about tests that fail by entering an infinite loop?
 The same technique as is used for crashes works.
 However, you need to run `tstl_rt` with a time limit (using ulimit if you are on UNIX-like systems, for example).
 The `tstl_reduce` utility provides a `--timeout` argument to handle such tests, but this only works on systems supporting ulimit, for now.
 In very rare cases, you might have a test execution lock up because, for example, the failure causes a read from standard input.
 If you hit this, contact me.

+Finally, how do you integrate TSTL testing with more conventional approaches, e.g., pytest?
+The file `test_tstl_regressions.py` in the examples directory shows one way.
+If you add all your TSTL tests of interest to a `tstl_tests` directory under the directory where `sut.py` lives, you can make pytest run all your TSTL tests.
+More interestingly, you can easily augment this with a wrapper that calls tstl_rt and has pytest run a few seconds or minutes of random testing, with whatever configuration you desire.

 Developer Info
 --------------